primaryIM/Super-resolution-using-CycleGAN-based-network/README.md

 ## Overview of attempted approaches to solving the problem

 The given micro-CT image dataset was unpaired, i.e. there is no direct correspondence between low-resolution (LR) image and its high-resolution (HR) counterpart.
 After the paper study, I decided to implement and improve either cycle-consistency image translation, reference-based, or artificial dataset generation-based SRNNs.
 At the moment I saw more potential for improving specifically cycle-consistency image translation SRNN.
-Therefore, I used vanilla CycleGAN to modify it a number of ways:
+Therefore, I used vanilla CycleGAN to modify it in a number of ways:
 1) Changed generators (Enhanced deep super-resolution network (EDSR), Enhanced Super-Resolution Generative Adversarial Network)
 2) Changed discriminators from Markovian to Relativistic average
 3) Added multi-modality super-resolution loss function apart from adversarial loss, cycle consistency loss, and identity loss